 McDonald's has announced its Chief Executive Office Don Thompson will be "retiring" at the age of 51, after two tumultuous years on the job.

 It will instead be up to Steve Easterbrook, 48, McDonald's chief brand officer, to reverse a downturn in fortunes for the iconic hamburger chain.

 Providing an encouraging sign for the labor market, the Labor Department released a report on Thursday showing that first-time claims for U.S. unemployment benefits dropped to their lowest level in over fourteen years in the week ended January 24th.

-After ending the previous session notably higher, stocks are likely to see some further upside in early trading on Tuesday.
-The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 60 points.
+After ending the two previous sessions sharply lower, stocks may move back to the upside in early trading on Thursday.
+The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 63 points.

 Germany's consumer prices in January declined for the first time in nearly five-and-a-half years and at faster than expected rates, in sync with forecasts for deflation in the euro area, preliminary figures from Destatis showed Thursday.
 The EU measure of inflation, the harmonized index of consumer prices, fell 0.5 percent annually, following a modest 0.1 percent gain in December.
 Economists had forecast a 0.2 percent decline.